3D binary image analysis¶

 Calculation of persistence diagram¶

 Calculate persistence diagram.
-Use hc.PDList.from_bitmap_distance_function
+Use hc.PDList.from_bitmap_distance_function.
+Same as 2D.

 import homcloud.interface as hc